 The Hercules Loan Agreement includes affirmative and negative covenants and events of default applicable to us.
 The affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports and maintain insurance coverage.
 The negative covenants include, among others, restrictions on our transferring collateral, making changes to the nature of our business, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments, engaging in transactions with affiliates.
-Events of default include, among other things and subject to customary exceptions: (i) insolvency, liquidation, bankruptey or similar events; (ii) failure to pay any debts due under the Hercules Loan Agreement or other loan documents on a timely basis; (iii) failure to observe certain covenants under the loan and security agreement with Hercules; (v) occurrence of a material adverse effect; (vi) material misrepresentation by us; (vii) occurrence of any default under any other agreement involving material indebtedness; and (viii) certain material morey judgments.
+Events of default include, among other things and subject to customary exceptions: (i) insolvency, liquidation, bankruptcy or similar events; (ii) failure to pay any debts due under the Hercules Loan Agreement or other loan documents on a timely basis; (iii) failure to observe certain covenants under the loan and security agreement with Hercules; (v) occurrence of a material adverse effect; (vi) material misrepresentation by us; (vii) occurrence of any default under any other agreement involving material indebtedness; and (viii) certain material money judgments.
 If we default under the Hercules Loan Agreement, Hercules may accelerate all of our repayment obligations and take control of our pledged assets, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
 Further, if we are liquidated, the lenders' right to repayment would be senior to the rights of the holders of our Common Stock to receive any proceeds from the liquidation.
 Any declaration by Hercules of an event of default could significantly harm our business and prospects and could cause the price of our Common Stock to decline.
-If we raise any additional debt financing, the terms of such additional debt could further restrict our operating and financial flexibility.
+If we raise any additional debt financial flexibility.